khulnasoft-lab/design.khulnasoft.com/contents/components/dropdown-listbox.md

 ### When to use

-- Use a **listbox** when a list of single or multiselect options ([`role="option"`](https://www.w3.org/TR/wai-aria-1.2/#option)) are needed.
+- Use a **listbox** when a list of single or multiselect options ([`role="option"`](https://www.w3.org/TR/wai-aria-1.2/#option)) is needed.
 - A listbox is part of a [combobox](/components/dropdown-combobox) composite widget.

 ### When not to use

-- If the options within the panel are links, or perform app-like JavaScript actions, consider using a [disclosure](/components/dropdown-disclosure) or [menu](/components/dropdown-menu) instead.
+- If the options within the panel are links or perform app-like JavaScript actions, consider using a [disclosure](/components/dropdown-disclosure) or [menu](/components/dropdown-menu) instead.
-- If the panel of options is revealed when focus is placed on a text input, or button related to a text input instead of a standalone dropdown button, then the listbox should be part of a [combobox](/components/dropdown-combobox).
+- If the panel of options is revealed when the focus is on a text input, or a button related to a text input, instead of a standalone dropdown button, then the listbox should be part of a [combobox](/components/dropdown-combobox).
 - If a user is selecting a single text option from a group of options within a [form](/components/form), consider using a `<select>` element, [radio group](/components/radio-button), or [checkboxes](/components/checkbox) instead.
 - If you need a way for a user to expand or collapse a content section, use an [accordion](/components/accordion) instead.